OKX: Criticism and controversies

 On July 30, 2018, a trader reportedly bought bitcoin futures with a $416 million notional value on margin before being forced by the exchange to liquidate his position at a large loss.
 The exchange injected 2,500 Bitcoins—worth about $18 million at the time—into an insurance fund to help minimize the impact on clients.
 However, to cover for the outstanding amount, traders who had made an unrealized profit during the previous week still had to pay a clawback rate of 17 percent, the so-called "socialized clawback".

 On October 16, 2020 OKX temporarily suspended withdrawals as the founder cooperated with a police investigation.
 On November 19, 2020 OKX announced that withdrawals would reopen and will resume on or before November 27.

+Legal status

+In July 2022, OKX received a provisional virtual asset license in Dubai, which would allow OKX to provide access to some products and services to investors in the United Arab Emirates.

+In March 2023, OKX applied for a virtual asset license in Hong Kong, two months before the city officially made crypto trading fully legal.

+In April 2023, OKX incorporated in France and has since announced plans to build out its European hub in Paris.

+In April 2025, OKX relaunched operations in the United States and relocated its headquarters to San Jose.